 You know how in the Wizard of Oz when Dorthy gets to Oz and there’s a lot of smoke and mirrors.
 She is temporarily enthralled with it, but soon she wants to find out what’s behind the smoke – and literally what’s behind the curtain.
 Her curiosity leads her to the almighty Oz, a man who lives in the shadows.

 I’m sort of like Dorthy when I travel – I like to go beyond the smoke and mirrors and find the real Oz.
 It’s easy to get caught up with all of the popular attractions that get all of the attention from the tourism departments and social media; after all, millions of dollars spent on marketing each year.
 But I want to know what’s behind the curtain; what’s not being marketed and where are the places and things people don’t really know about.
+That’s how I went about my trip to discover California.

 Discover California Secrets in These Rural Regions

-To do that I talked to some fascinating California locals we met along our epic California 19 day, 8 region road trip.
+My California discovery led me to find and talk to some fascinating California locals we met along our epic California 19 day, 8 region road trip.
 I asked them one simple question,

 “The wide open spaces that you can see forever, night time stars in the dark skies, and normally very blue skies with white clouds.
 You have to branch out into a wider circle.
-On the way to Death Valley if you allowed a day and a half extra around Ridgecrest, you can really add to your vacation and understanding of the area.” —Carol Porter from USO Historical Museum Ridgecrest
+On the way to Death Valley if you allowed a day and a half extra around Ridgecrest, you can really add to your vacation and understanding of the area.” —Carol Porter from USO Historical Museum Ridgecrest California

 2. North Coast

 “This is like California 50 years ago.
 No traffic.
 No crowds.
 Untouched and undeveloped coast.
-People should know about sleepy little towns like Trinidad where Californians vacation because it reminds them of old California.” —Richard Humboldt North Coast
+People should know about sleepy little towns like Trinidad where Californians vacation because it reminds them of old California.” —Richard Humboldt North Coast California

 3. Gold Country